Doing a thorough spring clean of your entire house is a brilliant way to refresh your home and clear out the clutter.

 Wipe out the fridge and freezer

 Empty the entire contents of your fridge and freezer, then give it all a thorough wipe out with a cloth soaked in soapy water.
 For any tough stains, try a little multi-purpose cleaner.
+Once that’s done wipe the inside with a dry microfibre cloth.

 If it’s still refusing to budge, you could try some bicarbonate of soda mixed with a little water to make a paste.
 This is great at lifting food stains!